seheon-oh/baygaud-PI/README.md

 		When a 2D map (such as a single Gaussian velocity field, velocity dispersion, integrated intensity, N-Gauss, or S/N) extracted by baygaud-PI (selected in the menu) is displayed, you can move your mouse cursor over the map to locate a specific spectral line.
+You can also zoom-in or -out a specific region by scrollong the mouse wheel.

 # Cite